Research Projects 2012-2014

-Certification of a fishery by the Marine Stewardship Council (MSC) has been assumed to improve stock status, lending to the creation of a sustainable fishery.
-Seafood certification programs have been assumed to improve stock status and build sustainable fishery practices that better serve fishermen and market demand.
+Certification of a fishery by the Marine Stewardship Council (MSC) has been assumed to improve the stock status and create a sustainable fishery.
+Seafood certification programs have been assumed to improve the stock status and build sustainable fishery practices that better serve fishermen and market demand.
 There has been ongoing controversy, however, on whether current certification standards actually yield assumed ecological and economical.
-These assumed benefits of seafood certification have never been verified by thorough scientific examination to adequately justify effectiveness of such programs.
+These assumed benefits of seafood certification have never been verified by thorough scientific examination to adequately justify the effectiveness of such programs.

 Controlling water flow patterns may help oysters, and even clams, grow faster.

 Sea Grant funded-researcher Dale Leavitt (Roger Williams University) will be focusing on the use of upwellers in shellfish aquaculture systems to determine if altering the amount, timing, and pattern of water flow through the systems will speed oyster and hard clam growth to market size.
 An anticipated benefit is a reduction in the energy used when the flow is manipulated, reducing costs and improving the economic viability of shellfish production in hatchery-based systems.

 [toggle title=”Mussel Aquaculture Potential”]